-The best recounting of what happened when the white South African rugby team came to Brisbane during the Apartheid era was in Raymond Evans’ “Springbok Tour Confrontation”, a chapter in Radical Brisbane: An Unruly History edited by Evans and Carole Ferrier in 2004.
+The best recounting of what happened when the white South African rugby team came to Brisbane during the Apartheid era was in Raymond Evans’ “Springbok Tour Confrontation”, a chapter in Radical Brisbane: An Unruly History (2004) edited by Evans and Carole Ferrier.
 Evans began his account with an ABC audio tape.
-Protesters and foreign journalists (the local ones at the Courier-Mail stayed on the police side of the line) recounted events with fear audible in their voices.
+Protesters and foreign journalists (the Courier-Mail ones stayed on the police side of the line) recounted events with fear audible in their voices.
 “They [the police] just chased us, with a big grin on their faces” said one.
 “When people got to the bottom of the hill, they realised they had been trapped.
 I think that’s when they started to be brutal,” said another.